pyeventsourcing/eventsourcing/README.md

 * Persistence subscriber class, to listen for published domain events and append them to its event store

 * Event store class, to convert domain events to stored events appended to its stored event repository

+    * Storage retries and fallback strategies, to protect against failing to write an event

 * In-process publish-subscribe mechanism, for in-process domain event propagation to subscriber objects